wwweaponizer/SmoothArray/README.md

 Dynamic arrays hide that manual work for us.

-When pushing or appending new values to the end of a dynamic array, the array irself keeps track of the size and capacity of whatever underlying data structure is being used, maybe a C array but we don't care, and the data gets copied silently and automatically whenever the memory needs to be reallocated.
+When pushing or appending new values to the end of a dynamic array, the array itself keeps track of the size and capacity of whatever underlying data structure is being used, maybe a C array but we don't care, and the data gets copied silently and automatically whenever the memory needs to be reallocated.